 Charge participants (and their pets) a small fee to enter the show, and then charge admission for those who want to attend.
 Have judges award in lots of different categories: Silliest Pet, Fastest Pet, Most Fashionable Pet, Sleepiest Pet, etc.

 Alternatively, partner with a local shelter and organize a pet party at your local school or playground (or any other green and child-appropriate area).
 Have the shelter bring over adoptable dogs (and any social and calm cats).
 You could co-organize this fundraiser with the shelter.
 Since you both benefit from the fundraiser, it makes sense to join efforts in organizing it.
 As a part of the fundraiser, you could organize an interactive workshop that teaches children how to properly handle animals in order not to hurt them.

 Hosting a fundraiser where you ask families to clean out their closets instead of their bank accounts is a welcome change!

-Everyone has to clean out their closet from time to time, especially with kids outgrow clothes before they even wear them.
+Everyone has to clean out their closet from time to time, especially with kids who outgrow clothes before they even wear them.

 Promote the event through emails, flyers, posters, and word of mouth.
 The collection location for your drive could be anything from a yard to a garage – anything that will allow lots of people to come by and you to store boxes.
 Decide on collection days – you don’t want to limit potential donors to just one day – and your team will need at least a few days to sort through all the donations.

 Involve the kids in the promotion and the sorting of the clothes.
-This fundraiser is both socially and environmentally friendly, it promotes awareness-raising, it declutters homes, and supports schools focussing on sustainability and waste reduction.
+This fundraiser is both socially and environmentally friendly, it promotes awareness-raising, declutters homes, and supports schools focussing on sustainability and waste reduction.

 13. Teddy Tombola